-Of the two polymetallic Kihabe and Nxuu Zn/Pb/Ag/Ge/V resources so far defined, the Company remains focussed on developing the Nxuu Deposit first.
+Of the two polymetallic sedimentary exhalative (SEDEX) style Kihabe and Nxuu deposits so far defined, the Company plans to develop the Nxuu Deposit first.

-The Nxuu Deposit is a shallow basin shaped deposit where mineralisation occurs in a totally oxidised quartz wacke to a maximum depth of 64m.
-The average depth to the base of mineralisation of all holes drilled to date is 39.50m.
-On average 57.50% of all drill hole lengths contain recoverable Zn/Pb/Ag/V mineralisation.
-Of the remaining average of 42.50%, 17.50% is Kalahari sand cover, leaving only 25% as insignificantly mineralised quartz wacke.
-Metallurgical test work conducted to date has shown that 93% of Zinc metal can be recovered on site through solvent extraction and electro-winning and 80% of Vanadium Pentoxide can be recovered on site through gravity separation followed by flotation using a Hydroxamate for recovery.
+The Nxuu Deposit is a low risk, shallow basin shaped deposit.
+Mineralisation occurs to a maximum depth of 64m in a totally oxidised Quartz Wacke which is embedded in a barren dolostone basin.
+From 1,304m of drilling conducted to date, on average 54% of all drill hole lengths within the Quartz Wacke contain recoverable Zn/Pb/Ag/V mineralisation above the low grade cuts applied.
+Only 46% of the drill hole lengths within the Quartz Wacke were below low cut grades.
+On average, 17.50% of all drill hole lengths within the mineralised domain were drilled through Kalahari sand cover.
+Metallurgical test work conducted to date has shown that 93% of Zn metal can be recovered on site from Smithsonite, through solvent extraction and electro-winning (SX-EW).
+80% of Vanadium Pentoxide (V2O5) can be recovered on site from the vanadate Descloizite, through the simple process of gravity separation followed by flotation using hydroxamate acid for recovery.